The Discover it® Secured Credit Card Review: Is It A Good Value?

 Secured Credit Card Features

-Cardholders may deposit anywhere between $200 and $2,500 to their Discover it® Secured account.
+Cardholders must deposit at least $200 to their Discover it® Secured account.
 Your credit limit will be equal to the amount of money you deposit.
 Afterwards, this card will operate just as any other credit card.
 You are not allowed to use your security deposit towards your monthly payments.
 Instead, the security deposit will be used to pay off your balance in the even that you become delinquent in your obligations.
 As long as your account remains in good standing, and you pay off all your debts, you can always get the security deposit back by closing your account.

 The Discover it® Secured reports your payments to all three major credit bureaus – TransUnion, Equifax, and Experian.
 This is a key factor in choosing a credit card for rebuilding credit.
 Some secured cards, especially ones from small and regional banks, may not report secured bank accounts to the proper institutions.
 In such a case, your good credit history will go unrewarded.
 We urge consumers to always verify whether a card reports to the credit bureaus before applying.